 My task first and foremost is to create and nurture the right context to learn.
 It follows the way of the head, the heart and will in alliance.
 Children naturally want to learn and schools need to tap into the natural rhythm of each child, only then can we speak of schools as structures of joy.
 It is equally important to ensure that these structures are diverse.
 This is why I'm a strong advocate of including children with diverse learning needs in the 'regular' classroom environment.
 So much more learning possibilities exist when there is diversity.
 It is not only about accepting diversity, but about celebrating it.

-Teaching is more than being about content, method and assessment; most importantly it is about entering into the right relationship as a teacher, student, colleague and fellow human being, which should be with depth, care and meaning.
+Last but not least, we should start viewing teaching as being is more than being about content, method and assessment; most importantly it is about entering into the right relationship as a teacher, student, colleague and fellow human being, which should be with depth, care and meaning.
 In a time when education is getting increasingly influenced by corporate culture, we need to be mindful of keeping a healthy balance.
 It is not only about efficiency, a school environment especially requires an organizational culture that is nurturing.
 What we focus on will eventually grow, if it is fear then we may end up creating structures of fear instead of structures of joy.